 - Do the organization and its collaborators/partners demonstrate the ability to provide the proposed preventive services?
-Does the described role of each collaborating organization make it clear that each organization adds value to the project and is committed to working together to implement the project? - Have the appropriate personnel been recruited to implement, evaluate, and complete the project?
-Is the appropriate infrastructure already in place? - Does the applicant provide evidence of compelling project progress of the already-funded project?
-If not, has the applicant addressed obstacles and strategies to overcome those obstacles?
+Does the described role of each collaborating organization make it clear that each organization adds value to the project and is committed to working together to implement the project? - Have the appropriate personnel been recruited to implement, evaluate, and complete the project? - Is the organization structurally and financially stable and viable?